iHeronGH/Elytras-of-Fire-Lib/readme.md

 - **Enable Friendly Fire** (unreleased): Toggle friendly fire for most abilities.
 (Default: OFF)
   - ON: ---
   - OFF: ---<br><br>
-- **Cooldown Bypass**: Cooldown Bypass allows you to bypass all tribe ability cooldowns.
+- **Cooldown Bypass**: Allows you to bypass all tribe ability cooldowns.
 (Default: OFF)
   - ON: User will bypass all cooldowns imposed by abilities.
   - OFF: User is penalised by ability cooldowns on successful use.<br><br>
-- **Debug Mode**: Debug Mode displays helpful information in-game to streamline datapack development and show function references and sources.
+- **Debug Mode**: Displays helpful information in-game to streamline datapack development and show function references and sources.
 (Default: OFF)
   - ON: User will receive debugging messages in chat.
   - OFF: User will see no technical messages.